 Read more: Epic things to do in Ubud in 3 days

 If you’re coming from the Ubud Art Market, head down towards Warwick Ibah Luxury Villas and Spa.
 Follow the sign saying “going to the hill” until you reach the stairs on the right which lead to a temple.
 The motorbike parking is found on the opposite side, just above the stairs.

 SUBAK JUWUK MANIS, UBUD

-Subak Juwuk Manis (Magical Rice Fields in Ubud) is one of the few hidden rice fields in Ubud!
-Since the path is not accessible by car or scooter, the walk feels more peaceful and you won’t encounter many people.
+Subak Juwuk Manis (also known as Magical Rice Fields in Ubud) is one of the few hidden Bali rice fields in Ubud!
+Since the path is not accessible by car or scooter, the walk feels more peaceful and you also won’t encounter many people there.